MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinatortypes/ne-activitycoordinatortypes-activity_coordinator_resource.md

 ## -description

 An enumeration of the set of supported resources.
-While the spirit of each resource will remain consistent, the implementation details may change from release to release.

 ## -enum-fields

 ### -field ACTIVITY_COORDINATOR_RESOURCE_USER_IDLE

 Represents how actively the user is engaged with the device, and hence how likely activity is to interfere with that use.
-Includes, but isn’t limited to, settings such as game mode, user interactivity, etc.

 ### -field ACTIVITY_COORDINATOR_RESOURCE_POWER

-Represents the current power state of the machine.
-Includes, but isn’t limited to, battery charge, charging state, thermal constraints, etc.
+Represents the current energy state of the system.

 ### -field ACTIVITY_COORDINATOR_RESOURCE_NETWORK

-Represents the quality and availability of network connectivity.
-Includes, but isn’t limited to, internet availability, non-metered network, etc.
+Represents the current network state of the system.

 ### -field ACTIVITY_COORDINATOR_RESOURCE_CPU

-Represents CPU availability.
-Includes CPU utilization, but may also include thermal CPU throttling, etc.
+Represents the current CPU state of the system.

 ### -field ACTIVITY_COORDINATOR_RESOURCE_MEMORY

-Represents Memory availability.
-Includes Memory utilization, and may include factors like commit charge.
+Represents the current memory state of the system.

 ### -field ACTIVITY_COORDINATOR_RESOURCE_SYSTEM_DISK

-Represents system-disk bandwidth availability.
-Includes drive utilization.
+Represents the current system-disk state of the system.

 System-disk refers to the drive where the operating system is installed.